-He was 87.
-The Warriors announced Wednesday that Attles had died in his East Bay home on Tuesday surrounded by family.
+The Warriors announced Wednesday that Attles died in his East Bay home a day earlier, surrounded by family.
+The team did not disclose a cause of death.

 Nicknamed “The Destroyer” for his physical style of play, the Warriors were his love and his only team after they selected him in the fifth round of the 1960 draft.
-It marks the longest stint with a single franchise for one person in league history.
+He remained employed by Golden State until his death, with his 64-year stint the longest with a single franchise for one person in league history.

 He also coached Hall of Famer Rick Barry the day he scored 64 against Portland on March 26, 1974, then watched Klay Thompson drop 60 points over three quarters in December 2016.